inter-ops/bit-finder/README.md

 A toolkit for searching, downloading and streaming media using torrents, YouTube, and more.

-**WARNING: This is an old revived project.
-Torrent and IMDb search is quite stable, torrent download sometimes works, everything else is probably broken.**

 # Features

 - Search multiple torrent indexes for highest seeded Movies & TV shows